conjurer-rich/team-topologies-applied/_pages/home.md

 {% include section-text-two-col.html
   left_content="### A TRAINING WITH HIGH ROI
   We call it training mainly for SEO reasons...while actually, you get instant ROI out of it.
-We offer insights and understanding about Team Topologies by diving into your own context.
+We offer **insights and understanding about Team Topologies** by diving into **your own context**.
 This means that aside from gaining a lot of knowledge, you will also uncover a lot of valuable insights in how you can optimize your flow of value.
-This means each training creates the opportunity for tangible outcomes.
+This means each training creates the **opportunity for tangible outcomes**.

 ### AND SOME MORE

   The trainings offer a safe and neutral space for people to objectively visualize how work flows through your organization.
-It will align people in getting a shared understanding of the environment in which they work and will enable them to co-create solutions.
+It will align people in getting a **shared understanding** of the environment in which they work and will enable them to **co-create solutions**.

-  Aside from working in your context, you will also benefit from the interactive, hands-on format of the trainings.
-The practical exercises and real-world examples will make sure everyone is engaged and can learn 'by doing'."
+  Aside from working in your context, you will also benefit from the **interactive, hands-on format** of the trainings.
+The practical exercises and real-world examples will make sure everyone is engaged and can **learn 'by doing'**."

   right_content="### PRACTICAL DETAILS